runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 ----------------

 We can introduce more complexity by introducing more forms.
 Even with simple repetition, we can build complex outputs.
 Repetition is banal when writing code.
 It is the distribution of the repeated elements that creates meaning.
 The repetition of rectangles has fundamental significance in computational design, because the pixel grid is the lowest level of expression.
 In the center of all of this is of course ... the for loop.

-Show grid of rectangles with different meanings, from DE

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/rand_repetition1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/rand_repetition1.jpg" />